D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q88 :

 Your organization uses Azure Advisor to optimize the Azure deployments.
-You want to set up an alert for new recommendation from teh Azure Advisor using Bicep.
+You want to set up an alert for new recommendation from the Azure Advisor using Bicep.
-You need to define teh Azure resources in teh Bicep file named `main.bicep`
+You need to define the Azure resources in the Bicep file named `main.bicep`

 Which two resources should you use?